maximilien0405/capacitor-android-launcher/README.md

 #### Start Immersive Mode

-This method hides all system controls and prevents the user from leaving the app.
+This method hides all system controls.

 > ⚠️ The app must be set as the launcher for it to work.